singh-man/books/crackingTheCoding/19_hints.md

 - \#122.
 1.2     Could a hash table be useful?
 - \#123.
 4.3     A hash table or array that maps from level number to nodes at that level might also be useful.
 - \#124.
 4.4     Actually, you can just have a single checkHeight function that does both the height computation  and the balance check.
 An integer return value can be used to indicate both.
 - \#125.
-4.7     As a totally different approach: Consider doing a depth-first search starting from an arbi­trary node.
+4.7     As a totally different approach: Consider doing a depth-first search starting from an arbitrary node.
 What is the relationship between  this depth-first search and a valid build order?
 - \#126.
 2.2     Can you do it iteratively?
 Imagine if you had two pointers pointing to adjacent nodes and they were moving at the same speed through the linked list.
 When one hits the end of the linked list, where will the other be?
 - \#127.
 4.1     Two well-known algorithms can do this.
 What are the tradeoffs between them?
 - \#128.
 4.5     Think about the checkBST function as a recursive function that ensures each node is within an allowable (min,  max) range.
 At first, this range is infinite.
 When we traverse to the left, the min is negative infinity and the max is root. value.
 Can you implement this recursive function and properly adjust these ranges as you traverse the tree?